 Describe Iggy Peck, Architect Pictures

 Blind kids benefit from picture descriptions every bit as much as sighted kids do from seeing the pictures.
-Don't forget to share these picture descriptions, written by a descriptive audio expert at WGBH, especially for Great Expectations!
+Don't forget to share these picture descriptions, written by a descriptive audio expert, especially for Great Expectations!

 Picture Descriptions for Iggy Peck, Architect